-- (a) If the University does not provide a bargaining unit faculty member with notice as set forth in Section 1, he or she shall receive a payment proportional to his or her base salary for the number of days the notice was late. - (b) A bargaining unit faculty member who does not receive notice as set forth in Section 1 and continues to work under the terms and conditions of the expiring appointment after that appointment expires will be paid for all work performed.
+a.
+If the University does not provide a bargaining unit faculty member with notice as set forth in Section 1, they shall receive an additional payment proportional to his or her base salary for the number of days the notice was late.

+b.
+A bargaining unit faculty member who does not receive notice as set forth in Section 1 and continues to work under the terms and conditions of the expiring appointment after that appointment expires will be paid for all work performed.